 In Thailand, where no foreign power has ever held sway, both French Catholicism and Protestant missions from England, America and Holland were to be found.
 Despite good relations with some of Thailand’s kings, the gospel advanced chiefly among the Chinese and Lao people.

 Roman Catholics in Japan went underground after the persecutions of the 17th century.
 When the country reopened 200 years later, a whole community who had kept the faith down the centuries was discovered around Nagasaki.
 Russian Orthodox Christianity entered Japan in 1861 when Nicolai became chaplain to the consulate in Hakodate.
 By the end of the century, about 24,000 Japanese were Orthodox Christians.

 The main Protestant work from the opening of the country in 1858 was undertaken by Americans.
-These were the years of Japanese enchantment with all things Western, and for a while the church grew rapidly.
+These were the years of Japanese enchantment with all things Western, and for a while, the church grew rapidly.

-Korean Christianity grew out of persecution, especially during the period of Japanese colonialism.
+Korean Christianity grew out of persecution, especially during the period of Japanese expansion.
 American Presbyterians were in the forefront of Protestant work.
 Nevius in 1890 was a major influence in establishing a church that was self-supporting rather than dependent on foreigners.

 The late twentieth century

 Since World War II there has been a continual expansion of missionary activity throughout Asia.
 Many caught a vision of gospel work while serving in the forces, and returned to Asia after the war as missionaries.

 The rise of nationalism during the 20th century has had two effects on the gospel.
 One is the independence and dignity of national Asian churches.
 In countries like China, Korea and Singapore, indigenous churches are probably stronger than at any time in history.
 But another effect of nationalism has been the resurgence of older Asian religions and a seeking for ideologies and beliefs that owe nothing to the West.